uyuni-project/uyuni-rfc/accepted/00000-mqtt-event-publisher.md

 ## MqttPublisherService

-`MqttPublisherService` handles all communication with the MQTT broker.
+A new class `MqttPublisherService` encapsulates all broker communication.

 **Responsibilities:**